-Watir stands for “Web Application Testing in Ruby” and is constantly updating features and functions; some of the most recent additions include extensive scrolling functionality, new element methods, and an Element Location overhaul.
+Watir stands for “Web Application Testing in Ruby” and is a testing framework that is constantly updating features and functions; some of the most recent additions include extensive scrolling functionality, new element methods, and an Element Location overhaul.

 Watir is great for its ease of maintaining test cases and providing a robust API.
 This scored it well in Features & Functions as well as Integrations in the evaluation criteria section.

 The major con for this tool is that it doesn’t have as large of a community around it as, say, Selenium, which works similarly.
 Thus, finding an expert in Watir or help in community forums is more difficult.

 Watir offers pricing upon request and has a free demo.

 6. Testim – Best for automated testing with artificial intelligence

 Testim empowers users to author stable customized tests—either codeless or coded, use artificial intelligence to make tests resilient, run parallel tests across browser types on their test cloud, and create and publish informative bug reports.